MichaelEIRE/Safety-Services/README.md

 ## Navigation Bar

 * Navigation bar is located at the top of the page and is static, with Home, About, Upcoming and Contact located top right where user expects them to be and a logo top left.

+## Footer

+*  Footer section is uniform across all pages, consisting of a copyright on the left and clickable social media icon on the right that open up in a new tab.